 This forward thinking restaurant creates very special lunches and dinners with local tradition and produce in mind.
 Their knowledge behind the produce, which they carefully weave into every dish is done thoughtfully.
 And there is a story and purpose behind every aspect of this dining experience.
-From the cups, to the table to the displays and of course to the food… the Dusty Road is an experience not to miss.
+From the cups, to the table to the displays and of course to the food… the Dusty Road is an experience not to miss!

 The Three Monkeys

-This is a great lunch spot for a burger and a cold drink.
+The Three Monkeys is a great lunch spot for a burger and a cold drink.
 And as you wait for your meal, look over towards the train sitting parked up on the railway.
 You might catch sight of a few cheeky monkeys sneaking inside to cause havoc and mischief.

 Try the crocodile on the menu for something just a little bit different.

 Victoria Falls is such a special place and we hope to go back one day.
 It’s one of those destinations that you just can’t get enough of.
 We’d like to say a very special thanks to our good friends Bud and Guy for welcoming us to their home town and for showing us the best of it.

 If you loved this itinerary for Victoria Falls, then you might be interested in other African destinations.

 Check out this guide on trekking gorillas in Uganda.